J.T. Realmuto sparks Phillies to a pair of wins over Marlins; Philly trails Mets by two games

 Philadelphia beat the Miami Marlins twice before 20,588 fans at Citizens Bank Park on Sunday afternoon.

-First, the Phillies won Saturday night’s suspended game 4-2 on J.T.
-Realmuto’s walkoff home run.
-Philadelphia then won the regularly scheduled contest 7-4 as Realmuto was 3 for 5 with two RBIs.
+First, the Phillies won the completion of Saturday night’s suspended game 4-2 on J.T.
+Realmuto’s walk-off home run.
+Philadelphia then won the regularly scheduled contest 7-4 with Realmuto going 3 for 5 with two RBIs.

 The Phillies (47-45) trail the first place New York Mets by two games in the National League East.
-With Sunday’s wins, the Phillies won their fourth consecutive series by taking three of four from the Marlins.
+With Sunday’s victories, the Phillies took three of four from the Marlins for their fourth consecutive series win.

 “I think we’re finally playing as a team,” Realmuto said.
 “The whole lineup is swinging it well.
 This is kind of what we envisioned for our team.
 Winning all these series in a row is how you get to the postseason.”

 Philadelphia’s improved play has also coincided with a Mets’ slump.
 The lowly Pittsburgh Pirates took two of three from New York this weekend.
-The Mets also put shortstop Francisco Lindor (right oblique strain) and ace pitcher Jacob deGrom (right forearm strain) on the injured list this weekend.
+The Mets also put shortstop Francisco Lindor (right oblique strain) and ace pitcher Jacob deGrom (right forearm strain) on the injured list over the weekend.

 Phillies manager Joe Girardi admitted he's an avid scoreboard watcher, but what the Mets do doesn't mean much if the Phillies don't win.

-Sunday’s first game at Citizens Bank Park was a resumption of Saturday night’s suspended game.
-That game was tied at two when the rain came as the top of the 10th started, forcing the game to be suspended until Sunday afternoon.
-Once play resumed, the Phillies won with a bunt and a home run.
+Saturday night’s game was tied at two when the rain came as the top of the 10th started, forcing the game to be suspended.
+When resumed Sunday afternoon, the Phillies won with a bunt and a home run.

 The second game was critical because the Phillies to need to start putting some distance between themselves and the .500 mark.

-In addition to Realmuto’s contribution in the second game, the Phillies got six solid innings from starter Zack Wheeler, home runs from Andrew McCutchen and Didi Gregorius and some clutch hitting off the bench from Jankowski and Brad Miller to rally from a 4-2 deficit for the victory.
+In addition to Realmuto’s contribution in the second game, the Phillies got six solid innings from starter Zack Wheeler, home runs from Andrew McCutchen and Didi Gregorius and some clutch hitting off the bench from Jankowski and Brad Miller to rally from a 4-2 deficit.
 Bailey Falter and Hector Neris came out of the bullpen to get critical outs.

 "It takes at least 26 guys," Girardi said.
 "We need it from everyone.
 Two or three guys aren't going to do it by themselves."